dmlc/xgboost/doc/python/python_intro.rst

 ###########################
 Python Package Introduction
 ###########################
-This document gives a basic walkthrough of xgboost python package.
+This document gives a basic walkthrough of the xgboost package for Python.

 **List of other Helpful Links**